01 of 21

 Toilet Paper Roll Christmas Tree

-Trim a stack of empty toilet paper rolls to roughly form a triangle, then glue together with regular white school glue.
+Trim a stack of empty toilet paper rolls to roughly form a triangle, then glue together with regular white glue.
 The recycled cardboard takes paint well, so you can easily use a washable, kid-friendly formula and still achieve a colorful result.
 Add a loop of string to turn this decoration into a homemade ornament.Continue to 6 of 21 below.

 06 of 21